gmreads/worldwide-remote-orgs/README.md

 # Description
-Worldwide remote companies that I want to work at.
+Worldwide remote companies that hire in India and I would love to work at.

 ## Desirable Attributes
 - People and values first culture
 - Global pay
-- Strong Engineering
+- Strong engineering peers

-### Undesirable Attributes
-- Unpaid overtime/weekend work

 ## Strategies
 - Be a better engineer everyday.
 - Build network
-- Open source start contributing
+- Open source contributions
 - Closed source, start using products.